analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - While auto-regressive LLMs they may approximate certain aspects of the human brain's Broca/Wernicke language areas, they fall far short of true human intelligence.

 In terms of future AI development, LeCun puts forth several propositions.
-- He predicts that LLM-based ChatGPT will fade into obscurity within five years.
+- He predicts that autoregressive LLM-based ChatGPT will fade into obscurity within five years.
+  - Other architectures will replace them
 - He emphasizes the necessity for future tech giants to prioritize the creation of open-source infrastructure for the next generation of artificial intelligence.
 This approach would eliminate the need for every company to compete solely based on computational power and parameter quantity.
 - LeCun highlights the limitations of current AI systems, emphasizing their struggles with autonomous driving and the complexity of pharmaceutical engineering.
 - As a result, AI applications remain confined to specific domains.